huenique/audible-youtube/README.md

 # audible-youtube

-Backend logic implementation for audible-youtube using FastAPI and youtube-dl. audible-youtube is a service that enables other software applications to convert and download YouTube videos via REST API endpoints.
+Backend logic implementation for audible-youtube using FastAPI and youtube-dl. audible-youtube is a service that enables client applications to convert and download YouTube videos via REST API endpoints.

 Supported formats:

 - M4A (MPEG 4 Audio)
 -

 ## Installation